France starts COVID-19 booster shot campaign for the elderly - KTVZ

 France starts COVID-19 booster shot campaign for the elderly

 PARIS (AP) — France has started administering booster shots of COVID-19 vaccine to people over 65 and those with underlying health conditions.
-The move is meant to shore up their vaccine protection, as the highly contagious delta variant is spreading in the country.
 People can get the shot on condition a minimum six-month period has passed since they got fully vaccinated with the Pfizer or Moderna vaccine.
-The Health Ministry said about 18 million people are estimated to be eligible for the booster shot.
-The French government followed the recommendations of the country’s health authority, which said last month that “recent studies suggest a fall in the vaccine’s effectiveness” over time.
+France is the first big EU country to introduce widespread booster shots, and several other European countries are expected to follow suit.
+Many countries are still struggling to administer first doses of COVID-19 vaccines and the World Health Organization had called for a moratorium on boosters and also urged governments to donate vaccines to needy countries.